 Today’s data and multimedia information transport demands need 5G, and by adopting it, urban rail operators will improve safety, optimize costs, and make their services more attractive.
 The mobile network will become the cornerstone of transit system operators’ digital transformations, positioning mobile network operators (MNOs) as their value-added partners.

-Communications service providers (CSPs), mobile network operators (MNOs), urban rail transit operators, IoT and railway equipment manufacturers and suppliers, and professionals working in the urban rail transportation industry.
+Audience: Communications service providers (CSPs), mobile network operators (MNOs), urban rail transit operators, IoT and railway equipment manufacturers and suppliers, and professionals working in the urban rail transportation industry.